Don’t worry, we’re not going to tell you to skip your daily Starbucks for an at-home cup of joe.

 Cut back on screen time (or at least streaming services).

 No one likes unexpected add-ons to monthly bills, but the average household spends $577 a year on late fees, overdraft fees, fraud expenses, and more, according to 2020 research from bill pay service Doxo.
-Yikes—just one monthly overdraft fee can run you about $33, while a late payment fee on your credit card costs between $25 and $40.
-Stay on top of your budget and opt out of overdraft protection programs (so your card gets declined if you don’t have enough money available) to keep your money where it belongs: in your bank account.
+Just one monthly overdraft fee can run you about $33, while a late payment fee on your credit card costs between $25 and $40.
+Stay on top of your budget and opt-out of overdraft protection programs (so your card gets declined if you don’t have enough money available) to keep your money where it belongs: in your bank account.

 Cancel unused subscriptions.

 Maybe you subscribed to a magazine you never read anymore or a fitness app you couldn’t stick with using.
 Or maybe you signed up for a service’s free trial week and forgot to cancel it thus resulting in automatic renewals.
 Subscriptions can be pricey, especially if you’re not actually taking advantage of them.
-Apps such as TrueBill, Trim, and Bobby offer services to find, manage, and cancel subscriptions and other recurring charges for free or a small fee, and they can even get you refunds in some cases, saving you money you didn’t even realize you were spending.
+Apps such as TrueBill, Trim, and Bobby offer services to find, manage, and cancel subscriptions and other recurring charges for free or a small fee.
+They can even get you refunds in some cases, saving you money you didn’t even realize you were spending.